Almesi/VBA_StandardLibrary/Doc/Class/Generics/std_Error.md

         '          Catalog is defined as a 2D Array like ErrorCatalog(1, 99).
 It doesnt have to be this one, it just needs the same Setup.
 It is used to "import Errormessages from other Components"
-        '          Index is the Index of said Catalog ' Optional ErrorValues are all Values to be displayed aside with the Errormessage Private Sub Showing(Catalog() As Variant, Index As Long, Optional ErrorValues As Variant = Empty)
+        '          Index is the Index of said Catalog ' Optional ErrorValues are all Values to be displayed aside with the Errormessage '## ConsoleDestination Exists to latebind the Console, if it is not included Private Sub Showing(Catalog() As Variant, Index As Long, Optional ErrorValues As Variant = Empty)

     ' Used to ask the user a yes/no question and will throw an error when NO is pressed, at your specified location '          Catalog is defined as a 2D Array like ErrorCatalog(1, 99).
 It doesnt have to be this one, it just needs the same Setup.
 It is used to "import Errormessages from other Components"
-        '          Index is the Index of said Catalog ' Optional ErrorValues are all Values to be displayed aside with the Errormessage Private Function Ask(Catalog() As Variant, Index As Long, Optional ErrorValues As Variant = Empty) As Boolean
+        '          Index is the Index of said Catalog ' Optional ErrorValues are all Values to be displayed aside with the Errormessage '## ConsoleDestination Exists to latebind the Console, if it is not included Private Function Ask(Catalog() As Variant, Index As Long, Optional ErrorValues As Variant = Empty) As Boolean

     ' Used to Validate the Catalogs specified in Variable "ErrorCatalog" and will end all execution if false